jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/export.md

-# Part 2 - Exporting
+# Part 2 - Operationalization
 Custom Vision Service allows classifiers to be exported to run offline.
 You can embed your exported classifier into an application and run it locally on a device for real-time classification.

 Custom Vision Service supports the following exports: